-- 1. Understand theology and society through a Pentecostal Evangelical perspective. - 2.
-Develop an integrative spiritual life which encourages students in the development of spiritual disciplines and leads to a life based on biblical morals and ethics in every area of their life. - 3.
+- 1. Understand theology and society through a Pentecostal Evangelical perspective. - Develop an integrative spiritual life which encourages students in the development of spiritual disciplines and leads to a life based on biblical morals and ethics in every area of their life. - 3.
 Develop the knowledge, professional skills and attitudes appropriate to volunteer or professional involvement in ministry - 4.
 Develop the ability and passion to engage in a lifetime of serving the Lord - 5.
-Able to demonstrate information literacy skills by being able to access, evaluate, synthesize, and present credible information from a variety of resources unity in God.
-Bethesda University recognizes the primacy of the Spiritual truth revealed in the Bible and incarnate in Jesus Christ.
-Bethesda University recognizes that God reveals truth to us through Christ in nature, people, history, and above all, the Scripture.
+Able to demonstrate information literacy skills by being able to access, evaluate, synthesize, and present credible information from a variety of resources through Christ in nature, people, history, and above all, the Scripture.
 Thus, the Bible is central in the learning experience at Bethesda University.